-$OBI\text{-}U_i$ for the i{th} biomonitor/indicator with respect to $Q{i,97.5}$ is defined as:
+207 OBI-U_i for the i{th} biomonitor/indicator with respect to $Q{i,97.5}$ is defined as:

-$$OBI - U_i = \frac{Q{i,97.5}}{I{max}} \text{ with } i = 1, 2, \cdots K$$
+$$OBI - U_i = \frac{Q{i,97.5}}{I{\text{max}}}$$ with $i = 1, 2..., k$

+209 OBI-U_i is usually

+$$\geq 1$$

-$\label{eq:observed_observed_observed_observed} \text{OBI-U}i \text{ is usually} \geq 1 \text{ and becomes } 1 \text{ when } Q{i,97.5} = I{max}.$
+and becomes 1 when $Q{i,97.5} = I{max}$

-$\mbox{OBI-}L_i$ for the i{th} biomonitor/indicator with respect to $Q{i,2.5}$ is defined as:
+211 OBI-L_i for the i{th} biomonitor/indicator with respect to $Q{i,2.5}$ is defined as:

-$$OBI - L_i = \frac{I{min}}{Q{i,2.5}}$$
+$$OBI - L_i = \frac{I{\min}}{Q{i,2.5}}$$

-The median test and post hoc comparisons have been applied to compare medians.
+For comparison between medians, the median test and post hoc comparisons have been applied.

-3. Results and discussion
+215 3.
+Results and discussion

-Both macro-and microelements contents in bees varied in broad ranges.
-They depended on several factors (Girotti et al., 2020), such as types of soils, physiological and health statuses of bee workers (Bogdanov, 2006), periods of the year (Roman, 2010) and emission sources at the sampling site (Astolfi et al., 2021; Zarić et al., 2022; Zhelyazkova 2012).
-The results shown in Table 1 confirmed the role of bees as biofilters of elements and their protective function regarding honey contamination.
-Despite this, honey has been frequently used as an indicator for environmental cleanliness evaluation (Madejczyk and Baralkiewicz, 2008; Kacaniova et al., 2009; Dzugan et al., 2017, 2018).
-Also, other beehive products can be used as pollution impact assessment tools (Girotti et al., 2020; Conti et al., 2022).
-The median K, Ca, and Si levels in bees and beehive products were the highest of all the elements analysed (Table 1).
+Both macro- and microelements contents in bees varied in wide ranges and depended on a number 216 of factors (Girotti et al., 2020), such as types of soils, and physiological and health statuses of bee 217 workers (Bogdanov, 2006), periods of the year (Roman, 2010) and emission sources at the sampling 218 site (Astolfi et al., 2021; Zaric et al., 2022; Zhelyazkova 2012).
+The results shown in Table 1 219 confirmed the role of bees as biofilters of elements and their protective function regarding honey 220 contamination.
+Despite this, honey has been frequently used as an indicator for environmental 221 cleanliness evaluation (Madejczyk and Baralkiewicz 2008; Kacaniova et al. 2009; Dżugan et al. 222 2017, 2018).
+Also, other beehive products can be used as pollution impact assessment tools (Girotti 223 et al., 2020; Conti et al., 2022).
+The median levels of K, Ca and Si in bees and beehive products were the highest of all the elements analyzed (Table 1).
 Thus, the major contribution to the elemental concentrations of the matrices considered is made by soil tracers.
 While, the lowest median levels were found for Sb, Sn (non-exhaust traffic tracers), Li and Tl (biomass burning tracers).

-Comparing our data with literature, the elements' range concentration in bees we obtained (see Table SA, Supplementary Section, which reports data from 32 papers published in the last four years) were comparable with those reported by Grainger et al. (2020) for New Zealand sites and Zarić et al. (2022) for Serbia and Austria sites, i.e., 11-31.3 mg/Kg for Cu, 48-265 mg/Kg for Fe, 537-1532 mg/Kg for Ca (see Table SA for more information).
-However, the comparison is not straightforward as not all authors indicate whether the reported data on tracers are on a fresh or dry weight basis, leading to some bias.
-Furthermore, another factor is comparing sites with different characteristics (a column with a short description of the sites is reported in Table SA).
+Comparing our data with literature, the elements' range concentration in bees we obtained (see 229 Table SA, Supplementary Section, which reports data from 32 papers published in the last four 230 years) were comparable with those reported by Grainger et al. (2020) for New Zealand sites and 231 232 Zaric et al., (2022) for Serbia and Austria sites i.e., 11-31.3 mg/Kg for Cu, 48-265 mg/Kg for Fe, 537-1532 mg/Kg for Ca (see Table SA for more information).
+However, the comparison is not 233 234 straightforward as not all authors indicate whether the reported data on tracers are on a fresh or dry weight basis, which can lead to some bias.
+Furthermore, another factor is the comparison with sites 235 236 that have different characteristics (a column with short description of the sites is reported in Table SA).
+237

-Generally speaking, bees have the highest element concentrations with respect to the other indicators we analysed, showing their very good aptness as bioindicators of atmospheric pollution.
+Generally speaking, bees have the highest element's concentrations with respect to the otherindicators we analyzed showing their very good aptness as bioindicators of atmospheric pollution.

-On the contrary, the levels of the elements analysed in this work were very low or < LOD for honey samples.
+On the contrary, the levels of the elements analyzed in this work were very low or <LOD for honey samples.
 This also agrees with literature data (21 papers) reported in Table SA in which honey has very low element concentrations measured in different geographical areas.
 This again confirms the relevant role of bees as a biofilter of elements, making honey unfit for environmental quality assessments.
-The detected elements in wax, pollen, and propolis were generally comparable to or at the lowest levels than those of the literature (Table SA).
+The levels of the detected elements in wax, pollen and propolis resulted to be generally comparable or at a lowest levels than those of the literature (Table SA).